9th Paratroopers Assault Regiment "Col Moschin": Operations

 The first operation of the regiment occurred during the night of 16 to 17 January 1943, when a patrol of the 101st Paratroopers Company parachuted into Algeria on an intelligence gathering mission.
-In the night of 16 to 17 February 1943, a patrol of the same company blew up the railway bridge at Béni Mansour on the Béni Mansour-Bejaïa line.
+In the night of 16 to 17 February 1943, a patrol of the same company blew up the railway bridge at Béni Mansour on the Béni Mansour–Bejaïa railway.
 From January to July 1943 the regiment undertook twenty air or sea assaults against railway bridges, airfields, and other objects in Algeria, Tunisia, or Libya.

 On 10 July 1943, allied forces landed on Sicily.
 Initially the II Arditi Battalion was tasked with rounding up dispersed allied paratroopers, but on 14 July the battalion was moved to the Primosole Bridge across the Simeto river to the South of Catania, where in the night of 14–15 July the battalion defeated a British attempt to take the bridge in a surprise attack during Operation Fustian.
 In the evening of 30 July 1943, the 4th Patrol of the 112th Landing Company embarked at Giardini Naxos on three assault boats of the Royal Italian Navy.
 The ten Arditi landed behind allied lines at Brucoli from where the patrol hiked inland.
 After hiding during the day the patrol attacked an allied fuel and ammunition depot after nightfall.
 Afterwards the patrol moved on foot to the front line along the Simeto river and reached the Italian lines by swimming around the English positions at the mouth of the Simeto river.
 On 13 August 1943, the II Aridit Battalion was evacuated across the Strait of Messina and returned to Santa Severa.

 In the evening of 8 September 1943, the Armistice of Cassibile, which ended hostilities between the Kingdom of Italy and the Anglo-American Allies, was announced by General Dwight D. Eisenhower on Radio Algiers and by Marshal Pietro Badoglio on Italian radio.
 Germany reacted by invading Italy and the 10th Arditi Regiment split: the 111th Paratroopers Company and 122nd Landing Company fought against the invading Germans, which tried to occupy Rome, while the rest of the regiment remained in its barracks.
 After occupying Rome the Germans disbanded the regiment and most of its companies, while the 112th Landing Company and 121st Paratroopers Company joined the Benito Mussolini's National Republican Army.